Identification and adaptive control of a high-contrast focal plane wavefront correction system: Introduction

 \section{Introduction}

 In the upcoming era of 30-meter ground-based telescopes and new advanced space telescopes, direct imaging is believed to be the next frontier in exoplanet detection and characterization.
 Unlike indirect detection methods, such as radial velocity and transit, direct imaging collects light from the planet itself rather than its host star, thus enabling the spectral characterization of the planet's atmosphere and the full determination of its orbital parameters.
-But exoplanets are much fainter than their parent stars, requiring the stellar halo to be managed to make high contrast imaging of the exoplanet possible.
+But exoplanets are much fainter than their parent stars, requiring the starlight's point spread function (PSF) to be managed to make high contrast imaging of the exoplanet possible.